 The effect of the special notarial bond (once registered) is to constitute real security in the mortgaged property as if it had been expressly pledged and delivered to the lender, despite the absence of actual delivery.
-Since property subject to a special notarial bond must be specifically identified, it is not appropriate for creating security over changing (fungible) assets (for example, inventories).
-Title to the relevant tangible movable property remains with the borrower but is subject to the lender's security interest.
+Since property subject to a special notarial bond must be specifically identified, it is not appropriate for creating security over changing (fungible) assets (eg, inventories).
+Title to the relevant tangible movable property remains with the borrower but is subject to the lender՚s security interest.

 Security over an aircraft can only be effected by a deed of mortgage in the prescribed form under the Recognition of Rights in Aircraft Act, 1993, as stipulated in the Mortgaging of Aircraft Regulations, 1997.

 An international interest in an aircraft can be registered on the International Registry.
 The Convention on International Interests in Mobile Equipment 2001 (Cape Town Convention) and the Protocol to the Convention on International Interests in Mobile Equipment on Matters Specific to Aircraft Equipment 2001 were promulgated as law in South Africa by the Convention on International Interests in Mobile Equipment Act, 2007.
 As a result, an international interest in an aircraft can be enforced by third-party creditors where the aircraft is located in South Africa.

 The South African government has also confirmed that it will recognise and act on IDERAs (“irrevocable de-registration and export request authorisations”), a concept established under the Cape Town Convention.
 While an IDERA should be sufficient, a practice has developed in South Africa in terms of which the creditor obtains an undated but signed deregistration power of attorney from the debtor.
 This power of attorney enables the lender to direct the South African Civil Aviation Authority to deregister the aircraft.